khalilia2000/RESTful_Geocoder_API/README.md

 # RESTful Geocoding Proxy Server API

 ## Description
-RESTful implementations of a Server API are provided here in Python.
-For a given address, the Server API uses JSON serializatoin to return the lat, long, status, and the service provider that was utilized.
+RESTful implementations of a Server API in Python are provided herein.
+For a given address, the Server API uses JSON serialization to return the lat, long, status, and the service provider that was utilized.
 The Server API uses [Google Maps API](https://developers.google.com/maps/documentation/geocoding/start) as the primary service.
-If the the call is not successful, it then uses [Mapquest API](https://developer.mapquest.com/documentation/geocoding-api/address/get/) as a secondary fallback.
+If the call is not successful, it then uses [Mapquest API](https://developer.mapquest.com/documentation/geocoding-api/address/get/) as a secondary fallback.

 Two implementations are provided herein for the aforementioned tasks:
   * `geocoder_flask.py`:  This version uses the Flask framework.